 Launched with such presumption, such élan.

-Then the descent: a change-all, epochal event.
+Then the descent: the change-all, epochal event.

 Francis McCloskey (67) died on Monday, 14th July 1969, one day after being found slumped, with a head wound, in a doorway in Dungiven in the wake of disturbances.
 The Royal Ulster Constabulary stated that he had been hit by a stone.
 There were allegations from other people that he had been batoned by members of the R. U. C. No definitive conclusion has been reached.